 The 50 in “50 elite” refers to compression.
 It is designed for swing speeds less than 90 mph and will undoubtedly explode off the clubhead, providing plenty of distance and carry.

 It is an excellent value for money.
-It has a wonderful blend of distance and control, as well as durability and performance.
+It has a wonderful blend of distance, control, durability, and performance.

 - Coverage that is extremely responsive

 - Excellent value for money